Dosage Form: capsule

 Cardiovascular system - Arrhythmias, myocardial infarction, cerebrovascular accident.

-Digestive system - Esophagitis with or without stricture or cardiospasm, colitis.
+Digestive system - Esophagitis with or without stricture or cardiospasm, colitis, GI discomfort, burning sensation, blood in stools, gastralgia, upper abdominal discomfort.

 Metabolic and nutritional - Change in weight.

-Respiratory system - Bronchitis, dyspnea, pharyngitis, rhinitis, sinusitis.
+Respiratory system - Bronchitis, bronchospasm, dyspnea, pharyngitis, rhinitis, sinusitis.

 Skin and appendages - Alopecia, maculopapular rash, photosensitivity, skin peeling.

-Urogenital system - Cystitis, hematuria, leukorrhea, renal calculus, interstitial nephritis, uterine bleeding irregularities.
+Urogenital system - Cystitis, hematuria, leukorrhea, renal calculus, interstitial nephritis, uterine bleeding irregularities, renal impairment.

 Additional Adverse Reactions Reported with NSAIDS